mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Doctors have no business with the dead."

-"And you aren't dead."
+"But you aren't dead."

-Thi looked at me with cold, untrusting eyes. _What happened to you, Ginnu?_
+Thi looked at me with cold, untrusting eyes.

+"I was born in the darkness, where life and death have lost their meaning.
+I was a ghost there, one of millions.
+But He... he brought me back somehow."

+My breaths were shallow with a terrified imagination.

-With trepidation in hae voice, thi made an agreement, "I will go with you if you promise me something, young maman."
+"I cannot bring myself to go back to that place," she said with trepidation, "But I will go with you if you promise me something, young maman."

 _Maman...
 I'd never been called that._